filakhtov/gentoo-use-docs/sys-apps/dbus.md

 Run a configure script in designated test directory and pass the `--enable-asserts`, the `--enable-checks` and the `--enable-embedded-tests` options to it.
 Run a `make` command inside of the same directory afterwards.
 When a main build is completed, execute a `make check` command inside of the same directory.
 This will extend a build time.

 This flag should normally be disabled as it is only useful for the Gentoo team, testers and developers.

-### user-session
-Pass the `--enable-user-session` option to the configure script.
-This might break some dbus consumers that aren't prepared for the change, see [Gentoo Bug #576028](https://bugs.gentoo.org/576028) for details.
-Start a session-wide `dbus` systemd service and socket as part of the SystemD user instance that will be shared across different seats and consoles for the same user.

-It is recommended to enable this flag if the target system uses SystemD and there is a need to run a modern desktop environment.

 ### X
 Pass the `--with-x` option to the configure script.
 Install an `80-dbus` script into a system `xinitrc.d` directory that is responsible for automatically launching a session dbus instance as part of an X.org startup.